 Appetizers can be tough on any diet.
 Any time I walk down the aisle at Trader Joe’s I have to consciously tell myself “look away!” when I pass those frozen pigs in a blanket.
 The Heal Your Headache migraine diet is particularly hard when you were once used to a spread that was full of aged cheese.
 However with a little creativity, you can have a beautiful spread without the migraine triggers.

-If you’re looking to make a spread, I find that Boursin is your best bet.
+If you’re looking to make a spread along with the endive boats with goat cheese, I find that Boursin is your best bet.
 Boursin is basically a fresh cheese (cream cheese) mixed with herbs.
 The garlic and herb flavor is Heal Your Headache friendly, but you can also make your own at home by combining cream cheese with chives, garlic, and parsley.
 I like to set this up with some Trader Joe’s water crackers and call it a day.

 PS – I spent this whole post fighting my autocorrect that wanted to keep changing Jaleo to paleo.
 This is my life.

-- 1 tsp good extra virgin olive oil
+- 1 1/2 teaspoons good extra virgin olive oil

 - 1/4 cup toasted pepitas/pumpkin seeds